 Crystite, which is found underground, is the fourth product available for discovery and development.
 Crystite varies with underground contours, rather than terrain type like other products.

-In each game, there are always 3 plots which each have base production of 3 units.
-These centers are surrounded by plots with base production of 2 and 1.
+In each game, there are always 3 plots which each have base production of 2 and 1.
 Crystite cannot be mined in the river valley, because the boggy land makes mining impossible.